opencv/opencv/doc/tutorials/introduction/test_writing/accuracy_test_writing.markdown

 This system check code style, build all OpenCV and run tests.
 You can read more about this bot [here](https://pullrequest.opencv.org/buildbot/).

-The BuildBot page looks like a grid where rows are the `pull requests` and columns are `id, author, Title & description, Docs, Builds `.
+The BuildBot dashboard looks like a grid where rows are the `pull requests` and columns are `id, author, Title & description, Docs, Builds `.

 There are some conditions of samples: